|

 path to nationhood except for the usual fighting amongst themselves.

-In an interesting story about the war, when the Turkish garrison of Athens was using the
+In an interesting anecdote about the war, when the Turkish garrison of Athens was using the

 acropolis as a fortress they came under siege by the Greek revolutionary